 Solar energy is an environmentally friendly strategy for creating renewable energy.
-Currently, approximately 25% of Australian households have a solar system installed, generating their own electricity and significantly reducing their power bills.
+Currently, approximately 25% of Australian households have a solar system installed.
+Generating their own electricity.
+Thus significantly reducing power bills.

-As technology continues to advance, the cost of these installations continues to reduce, making solar energy increasingly accessible to everyone.
-If you really want to go off-the-grid however, you need to install a solar battery system as well as panels, the cost of which is also reducing over time.
+As technology continues to advance, the cost of these installations continues to reduce.
+Making solar energy increasingly accessible to everyone.
+If you really want to go off-the-grid, you need to install a solar battery system as well as panels.
+The cost of which is also reducing over time.

 How do solar panels generate electricity?

-The photovoltaic cells located inside the solar panels that are installed on your roof absorb light (photons) which is converted into DC electricity.
-Unfortunately, you can’t use DC current in your home, so this is converted into AC current by an inverter that is installed near your power panel and can be used to power your home (appliances, TV, computer etc.).
+The photovoltaic cells inside the solar panels on your roof absorb light which converts into DC electricity.
+Unfortunately, you can’t use DC power in your home.
+So this must be converted into AC current by an inverter.
+Which can then be used to power your home.
+For example in appliances, TV, computer etc.